hadron-project/hadron/guide/src/getting-started/pipelines.md

     ## `optional array of string`: A stage will be executed after all of the stages in its `after`
     ## array have successfully completed.
     ##
     ## Execution order must be acyclic.
-If this value is empty or omitted, then it will be
+If this value is empty or omitted, then this stage is
-    ## executed as soon as the pipeline is triggered.
+    ## considered to be an initial stage of the pipeline, and will be invoked with a copy of the
+    ## event which triggered the pipeline.
     after:
       ## The name of another stage in this pipeline.
       - required string